Action-angle coordinates of spherical pendulums with symmetric quadratic potentials: Introduction

 A semitoric system on a $4$-dimensional symplectic manifold $(M, \om)$ is a pair of Poisson commutative functions $(J, H)$ on $M$, where $J$ is the first integral generating an effective $S^1$-action, and $F = (J, H) \colon M \to \R^2$, viewed as a singular Lagrangian fibration, has singularities of a certain Morse--Bott type, with compact and connected fibers.
 Four-dimensional integrable systems can have critical points of $6$ types: elliptic-regular, hyperbolic-regular, elliptic-elliptic, elliptic-hyperbolic, hyperbolic-hyperbolic, and focus-focus.
 In the semitoric case, three of them remain: elliptic-regular, elliptic-elliptic, and focus-focus. \'Alvaro Pelayo and San V\~u Ng\d{o}c in their papers \cite{MR2784664,MR2534101} classified simple semitoric systems up to fiber-preserving symplectomorphisms, where simplicity means that $J$-fiber contains at most one \emph{focus-focus singularity}.
 Removing the simplicity assumption, Joseph Palmer, \'Alvaro Pelayo, and the second named author in their paper \cite{MR4797864} generalized the classification theorem to all semitoric integrable systems.

 The \emph{spherical pendulum} is one of the few natural Hamiltonian systems that is integrable and possesses focus-focus singularities; see \cref{eq:JH-in-cart-spdlm-gen}.
 In a linear potential field (such as the gravity on the earth surface), there is a unique focus-focus point.
 This is the very example for which Duistermaat \cite{MR596430} found that the \emph{action-angle coordinates} do not exist globally.
 As a natural Hamiltonian system, its phase space being the cotangent bundle ensures the ease of quantization, and the kinetic energy being quadratic brings the elegance of the Legendre transformation to generate the Lagrangian function.
 When we allow for a more general potential function, there can be multiple focus-focus points and other singularity behaviors.
 In the case of $V (z) = z^2$ as in \cref{eq:JH-in-cart-spdlm-quad}, there are exactly two focus-focus points on the same fiber of the momentum map.
-Efstathiou's book \cite{MR2152605} investigated these systems, mostly on their Dirac--Poisson structures and topological properties.
+Efstathiou's book \cite{MR2152605} investigated this system, mostly on their Dirac--Poisson structures and topological properties.

-In this paper, we take a step forward and compute a version of spherical pendulum whose potential is a general function $V(z)$ of the height $z$, and solve the Hamiltonian flows of $J$ and $H$ explicitly in \cref{eq:sol-spdlm-gen}.
+In this paper, we take a step forward and compute a version of spherical pendulum whose potential is a general function $V (z)$ of the height $z$, solve the Hamiltonian flows of $J$ and $H$ explicitly in \cref{eq:sol-spdlm-gen}, and then write the action coordinates as a definite integral \cref{eq:action-spdlm-gen}.
 In particular, we study thoroughly the case when $V (z) = z^2$.
-We give explicit formulas for the joint flow of the momentum map $F$ in \cref{eq:sol-spdlm-quad} and then for the action-angle coordinates \cref{eq:action-angle-sq-spdlm}, both in terms of elliptic integrals.
+We give explicit formulas for the joint flow by the action of the momentum map $F$ in \cref{eq:sol-spdlm-quad} and then for the action-angle coordinates \cref{eq:action-angle-sq-spdlm}, both in terms of elliptic integrals.
+The monodromy \cref{eq:monodromy-sq-spdlm} we calculate is in accordance with the theory of focus-focus fibers in integrable systems.